praxis-app/praxis/README.md

 ## Work in Progress

 You are entering a construction yard.
 Things are going to change and break regularly as the project is still getting off the ground.
+Please bear in mind that the project is not yet intended for serious use outside of testing or research purposes.
 Your feedback is highly welcome.

 Core features currently in development:

 - Change group roles, permissions, and settings all via proposals
 - Plan real world events via proposals and voting
 - Federation with ActivityPub

-Please keep in mind this project is not yet intended for serious use outside of testing or research purposes.

 ## Installation